saif-ellafi/foundryvtt-window-controls/README.md

 # Appreciations
 * Thanks to libWrapper by ruipin: UI is less prone to conflicts!
 * Thanks to the FoundryVTT Discord community for the amazing issue reports and feedback.
+* Thanks to Grayhead for the German translations!

 # License
 [MIT License](./LICENSE.md)